edgio-docs/edgio-docs/guides/connectors.md

     // add the xdn/prod.js entrypoint
     .addProdEntrypoint(join(__dirname, 'prod.js'))

-    // Add some file required by the app at runtime.
-This is equivalent to setting the includeFiles config in xdn.config.js .addJSAsset('path/to/file/in/project')
+    // optionally add some file required by the app at runtime.
+This is equivalent to setting the includeFiles config in xdn.config.js
+    .addJSAsset('path/to/file/in/project')

+  // build the XDN deployment bundle in the .xdn directory await builder.build()
 }
 ```